Libensemble/libensemble/docs/FAQ.rst

 **FileExistsError: [Errno 17] File exists: './sim_worker1'**

 This can happen when libEnsemble tries to create sim directories that already exist.
-If the directory does not already exist, a possible cause is that you are trying to run using ``mpiexec``, when the ``libE_specs['comms']`` option is set to ``local``.
+If these directories do not already exist, another possibility is that you are trying to run libEnsemble using ``mpiexec`` when the ``libE_specs['comms']`` option is set to ``local``.

-Note that to run with differently named sub-directories you can use the ``sim_dir_suffix`` option to :ref:`sim_specs<datastruct-sim-specs>`.
+To create differently named sim directories, you can use the ``sim_dir_suffix`` option in :ref:`sim_specs<datastruct-sim-specs>`.

 libEnsemble hangs when using mpi4py
 -----------------------------------

-One cause of this could be that the communications fabric does not support matching probes (part of the MPI 3.0 standard), which mpi4py uses by default.
+This may occur if matching probes, which mpi4py uses by default, are not supported by the communications fabric.
 This has been observed with Intels Truescale (TMI) fabric at time of writing.
-This can be solved either by switch fabric or turning off matching probes before the MPI module is first imported.
+This can be solved either by switching fabrics or disabling matching probes before the MPI module is first imported.

 Add these two lines BEFORE ``from mpi4py import MPI``::